My name is Bridget Corke and I'm a freelance photographer based in Johannesburg, South Africa.

 Don't be fooled by those looks.
 She really has a heart of gold and is eternally loyal.
 She passed away in 2018, the day before her birthday, having spent most of her days sleeping at my feet.

 This last one of Venus was captured by Sebastian trying to keep the Johannesburg heatwave of 2016 off her skin with his old beach towel from when he was 3.

 Princess Leia crept into our lives seamlessly after Blossom died.
 She is the clown of the pack and has since ascended to top dog status.
 She flaunts both roles with no invitation.

 I love the whole thing about my boy in the following two photos, taken three years apart.
 Both fleeting moments.
 The framed image of him was taken in 2006.
 He never gives me enough time so I too live with some crappy, grainy family snaps.
 I often love them more, just because I have them.

-these hippos remind me of my hounds.
+These hippos remind me of my hounds.

 Strawberries with "blue" fillet - a birthday treat!

-I love Madiba's shoes with their twinkly highlights agains my boy's bony feet.
+I love Madiba's shoes with their twinkly highlights against my boy's bony feet.
 Many people have asked me over the years whether the photos of Nelson Mandela on my site were captured by me?
 Yes.
 Every single one besides the ones of me and him.
-Six-year old Sebastian and I spent over 4 hours in their home.
+Six-year old Sebastian and I spent over 4 hours in his home.
 As Sebastian gets older the significance of this moment will dawn on him in all its fullness.

 My Madiba moment.
 Clearly giving photographic instruction mid-stream.
 Typical photographer.